 The First-Year Experience Teaching Assistant (TA) position provides an invaluable opportunity to connect with and support fellow students as they begin their college experience at Suffolk University.
 Additionally, personal benefits include building strong interpersonal and public speaking techniques, gaining valuable teaching experience, and developing relationships with fellow TAs and instructors.

-First-Year Experience Teaching Assistants (TA) will be assigned to a section and paired with a faculty/staff instructor.
+First-Year Experience Teaching Assistants (TA) will be assigned to a section of SBS 100 or CAS 101 and paired with a faculty/staff instructor.
 Their main function will be to provide a peer's perspective on being successful at Suffolk.
 The intention behind creating TA positions for this course is to foster a unique opportunity for first-year students to connect with an upper-class student for ongoing advice and support.
 In order to ensure success, First-Year Experience TAs are trained in and expected to be knowledgeable about institutional information, group dynamics, and student development issues.
 With a structured emphasis on the fall semester of the first year, a teaching assistant meets individually or in small groups with their students to answer any questions they may have.
 TAs will encourage participation in programs specifically designed for the First-Year Experience course, as well as those university-wide programs designed to benefit new students.

 - Understand and believe in the mission and goals of the First-Year Experience Program.